spikal2000/iPhone-Review-Scraping-and-IR-Model/README.md

 > The IRmodel.py script includes a hardcoded query for testing the information retrieval system.
 If you want to use your own query, you will need to modify the query variable in the IRmodel.py script.

+> Disclaimer
-> These scripts are for educational purposes and not intended for use in applications that violate Amazon's or any other platform's terms of service.
+>> These scripts are for educational purposes and not intended for use in applications that violate Amazon's or any other platform's terms of service.
 Please use them responsibly.